ComDevNet/rachel-auto/README.md

-<h1 align="center"> Rachel Auto Tool </h1>
+<h1 align="center"> CDN Auto </h1>

-> This is a tool to simplify some of the basic tasks done on the Rachel Pi.
-It is designed to be run on a Raspberry Pi running the CDN Rachel but will still work on any Rachel OS.
+> This is a tool to simplify some of the actions done on the CDN Server.
+It is designed to be run on a Raspberry Pi running the CDN Server but will still work on any Rachel OS.
 It is not designed to be run on a Windows machine.
+Do not run the install script on your machine.

 <!-- Image -->
 <p align="center">